spoudyal1989/datavizsample/blogpost2.md

 ### Design Decisions and Room for Improvement

 I chose bar charts, because they provided a clean and clear way of presenting the data, even at complex levels.
 I also decided in favor of horizontal bar charts because they took up less space while presenting the same level of information.
-Because each bar chart was presenting about different values, I decided to change the colors
+Because each bar chart was presenting about different values, I decided to use the same color but different saturation levels.
+I also made the hue lighter from top to bottom to provide an easier transition to a user.
+I decided to make the second chart a pie chart because only two values were being compared, so a simple presentation seemed to work well in that case.

+As noted above, I thanked my superiors almost 35 percent more than I did my peers.
+I would like to reflect the proportional difference in my charts so that I have a more granular visualization of these expressions.